cscw2015/maverick/Final Report/final_report.md

 - Atomic Crayon, website provider
 - Icompass provides software for information management services for council and committee operations.
 - Granicus and Civic web are for council operations.
+- Meeting Management Software designed by iCompass is used  to get the agenda and do some modifications as and when required during the council meetings.
+- Meeting  Broadcast Software designed by Granicus is used to broadcast the city meetings.
+- Microsoft suite is used for core productivity.
+- Tempest is used for building and permitting software.
+- JD Edward Software is used for core financial purposes.

 #### Bylaw Development